-The Audi factory warranty offers coverage on new cars and SUVs.
-The New Vehicle Limited Warranty gives you coverage for the first 4 years or 50,000 miles.
+Before deciding if you need an Audi extended warranty, be sure to consider the Audi warranty coverage you already have.
+The Audi factory warranty covers new cars and SUVs for the first 4 years or 50,000 miles.
 Unlike other manufacturers, powertrain components like the engine and transmission are included in the New Vehicle Limited Warranty rather than in a standalone plan.
 This warranty also comes with some additional perks, including:

 - First scheduled maintenance service (12 months/10,000 miles)

 - 24-hour roadside assistance for the duration of your warranty

 This basic Audi coverage takes care of most vehicle components but, like most warranties, it does not cover wear and tear.
 Still, this warranty only provides a short coverage term.
 When compared to other brands, it doesn’t seem like a lot of protection.
 For example, Hyundai and Kia both offer 10-year/100,000-mile powertrain warranties.

 When looking at other luxury automakers, we also see that Audi doesn’t compete.
 Cadillac, Acura, and others offer 6-year/70,000-mile powertrain coverage, plus 4-year/50,000-mile bumper-to-bumper warranty protection.

 Audi owners can also benefit from the Certified Pre-Owned Limited Warranty offered by the dealer.
 This plan provides similar protection to the new warranty, but with some additional stipulations on timing.
 The Audi pre-owned warranty provides coverage for five years from the original in-service date, as long as your vehicle is still covered by the factory warranty.
 There are no mileage restrictions with this coverage.